wujiashu0421/SPART/docs/source/Tutorial.rst

 ==============

 This SPART tutorial will cover the basic operation of the library.
-Before starting make sure you have correctly installed and configured SPART.
+Before starting make sure you have correctly installed and configured SPART (:doc:`/Installation`).

 In this tutorial we will model the following spacecraft with a 5 degree-of-freedom manipulator with the following dimensions: L0=50, L1=125, L2=144, L3=47, L4=142, L5=80, L6=70 mm.